Robert C. Orr: Early life and education

-Orr holds a Ph.D. and M.P.A. in international relations from the Woodrow Wilson School at Princeton University, and a bachelor's degree from the University of California Los Angeles (UCLA).
+He holds a Ph.D. and M.P.A. in international relations from the School of Public and International Affairs at Princeton University, and a bachelor's degree from the University of California Los Angeles (UCLA).
+He also studied at Beijing University in Beijing, China, National Taiwan Normal University in Taipei, Taiwan, and La Potificia Universidad Catolica in Lima, Peru.
 He speaks Spanish and Mandarin Chinese.